Workers’ Compensation FAQ

 What does “arising out of employment” mean?

-Generally, any injury occurring at work which is due to a traumatic incident, such as falling from a ladder, or that is due to cumulative factors, like injuries caused by repetitive motions, would be considered as arising out of employment.
+Generally, any injury occurring at work that is due to a traumatic incident, such as falling from a ladder, or that is due to cumulative factors, like injuries caused by repetitive motions, would be considered as arising out of employment.
 Illnesses created by the work environment, like medical conditions caused by exposure to chemicals, are also compensable.
 In general, any injury or illness that requires the worker to see a doctor or that results in disability or death qualifies for workers’ compensation benefits.
 A doctor must be able to verify that there is objective medical evidence showing that an injury or disease exists and that work exposure was the major cause.

 Even injuries resulting from recreational and social activities are compensable if such recreational or social activities are an expressly required incident of employment, such as a company golf tournament, holiday party, or picnic and they produce a substantial direct benefit to the employer.